swe-students-spring2026/2-web-app-zenith_zebras/README.md

 3. As an NYU student, I want to leave reviews and comments about study locations so that I can help other students find good places to study.
 4. As an NYU student, I want to filter study spots by noise level, seating availability, and outlet access so that I can find a place that fits my specific study needs.
 5. As an NYU student during midterms, I want to see which study locations are currently crowded so that I can avoid full spaces.
-6. As an NYU student, I want to know places that can be reserved/used for group study,
+6. As an NYU student, I want to know places that can be reserved/used for group study.

 ## Steps necessary to run the software